 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

-Swallow the capsules whole; do not chew, dissolve, or open them.
+Swallow the tablets or capsules whole; do not crush, chew, divide, dissolve, or open them.

 Your doctor may tell you to stop taking enzalutamide for a short time or decrease your dose if you experience serious side effects during your treatment.
 Be sure to talk to your doctor about how you are feeling during your treatment with enzalutamide.

-If your doctor has prescribed another medication such as degarelix (Firmagon), goserelin (Zoladex), histrelin (Supprelin LA, Vantas), leuprolide (Eligard, Lupron), or triptorelin (Trelstar) to treat your prostate cancer, you will need to continue receiving this medication during your treatment with enzalutamide.
+If your doctor has prescribed another medication such as degarelix (Firmagon), goserelin (Zoladex), histrelin (Supprelin LA, Vantas), leuprolide (Eligard, Lupron, in Lupaneta Pack), or triptorelin (Trelstar, Triptodur) to treat your prostate cancer, you will need to continue receiving this medication during your treatment with enzalutamide.